Sign Up

 • The armrests should allow 30 degrees of shoulder flexion with 60 degrees of elbow flexion.

-• The foot should be about 2 inches from the ground and mounted far enough from the casters to avoid falls or lower extremity injury but not too far as that could place extra tension on the hamstrings (NCBI, 2021).
+• The foot should be about 2 inches from the ground and mounted far enough from the casters to avoid falls or lower extremity injury, but not too far, as that could place extra tension on the hamstrings (Owens & Davis, 2023).

 Risk Factors of Wheelchair Use

 There are inherent risks associated with the daily use of a wheelchair.
-These may include acute, estimated to include 5-21% per year and chronic injuries.
-Pressure ulcers result from prolonged pressure to areas of the bony prominence, especially the ischial tuberosities.
-Pressure-relief seating systems and techniques such as wheelchair pushups and weight-shifting are important for preventing pressure ulcers.
-Patients may require assistance from staff with repositioning if they are unable to complete it on their own.
+These may include acute injuries, estimated to occur at a rate of 5-21% per year, and chronic injuries.
+Pressure ulcers result from prolonged pressure on bony prominences, especially the ischial tuberosities.
+Pressure-relief seating systems and techniques, such as wheelchair push-ups and weight-shifting exercises, are crucial for preventing pressure ulcers.
+Patients may require assistance from staff with repositioning if they are unable to do so independently.
 If they are at home, family or caregivers should be trained in pressure-relieving techniques.
 Patients using manual wheelchairs are at risk of upper extremity injury related to self-propulsion.
 These injuries are common in the rotator cuff, medial epicondyles, and carpal tunnel.
-Patients must learn how to complete wheelchair propulsion from a physical or occupational therapist safely.
-The four common methods of self-propulsion include bilateral upper extremities, bilateral lower extremities, hemi-propulsion, or propulsion using all extremities.
+Patients must learn how to safely operate a wheelchair from a physical or occupational therapist.
+The four common methods of self-propulsion include bilateral upper extremity propulsion, bilateral lower extremity propulsion, hemi-propulsion, and propulsion using all extremities.
 The most commonly recommended technique is using long forward strokes with both upper extremities.
 Even when appropriately trained in wheelchair propulsion and optimal seating systems, patients may still suffer from repetitive strain injuries due to the stress placed on the joints.
 Finally, tips and falls from a wheelchair are common issues.
 One data set showed that of the approximately 100,000 wheelchair-related injuries evaluated and treated in emergency departments in the US, 65-80% were related to tips or falls from wheelchairs.
-It is important that patients are monitored to ensure their safety in wheelchairs and reduce the risk of trips or falls whenever possible (NCBI, 2021).
+Patients must be monitored to ensure their safety in wheelchairs and reduce the risk of trips or falls whenever possible (Owens & Davis, 2023).

 Wheelchair Safety Tips

-• It is important to follow basic safety precautions to decrease the risk of tipping over or falling out of the wheelchair.
+• It is important to follow basic safety precautions to decrease the risk of tipping over or falling out of the wheelchair, as tipping sideways, forward, or backward is the most common cause of wheelchair accidents.

 Low Vision

-Low vision refers to the loss of sight, which cannot be corrected by prescription eyeglasses, contact lenses, or surgery.
+Low vision refers to the loss of sight that prescription eyeglasses, contact lenses, or surgery cannot correct.
 It involves various degrees of vision loss.
 The American Optometric Association divides low vision into two categories.
 Partially sighted refers to a person with visual acuity between 20/70 and 20/200 with conventional prescription lenses.
 Legally blind refers to a person with visual acuity no better than 20/200 with conventional corrective lenses or a restricted field of vision less than 20 degrees wide.
-Low vision can impact anyone as it can result from various conditions or injuries.
+Low vision can impact anyone, as it can result from various conditions or injuries.
 However, age-related disorders such as glaucoma and macular degeneration are more common in older adults.
-One in six adults over age 45 has low vision, while one in four adults over age 75 has low vision.
+One in six adults aged 45 and older has low vision, while one in four adults aged 75 and older has low vision.
 The most common types of low vision include loss of central vision, loss of peripheral vision, night blindness, hazy vision, and blurred vision.
-Low vision may result from age-related macular degeneration, glaucoma, eye cancer, brain injury, or diabetic retinopathy (Cleveland Clinic, 2020).
-In 2015, 1.02 million people were blind, and about 3.22 million people in the US had vision impairment.
-These numbers are expected to double to about 2.01 million people who are blind and 6.95 million people with vision impairment by 2050 (CDC, 2020).
+Low vision may result from age-related macular degeneration, glaucoma, eye cancer, brain injury, or diabetic retinopathy (Cleveland Clinic, 2024b).
+The CDC estimates that approximately 7 million people in the US have a vision impairment, and by 2050, more than 8.2 million Americans aged 40 and older are expected to have uncorrectable vision (Centers for Disease Control and Prevention [CDC], 2024).

 Assistive Devices for Low Vision

 Many types of support are available to assist people with vision loss to move around safely and independently.
-Some supports have the purpose of assisting with mobility, while others notify other people of the vision impairment in the user.
-Guide dogs are an important mobility aid for people with vision loss.
+Some supports have the purpose of assisting with mobility, while others notify others of the user's vision impairment.
+Guide dogs are a vital mobility aid for individuals who are blind or have low vision.
 They also provide support and social benefits.
 Smartphones can assist with navigation for people with vision loss.
-BlindSquare is an app that is designed to work with screen readers (Fighting Blindness, 2021).
-Sunu Band is a smart mobility wristband that uses ultrasonic technology to detect and alert the user of obstacles up to 14 feet away.
-It can be used in conjunction with a white cane to improve spatial awareness for users with vision loss.
-The navigation sensors and haptic feedback inform the user how far away obstacles are to reduce accidents (APH, 2021).

-There are different types of white canes that have different functions.
+Different types of white canes have different functions.

 • Symbol cane - indicates to others that the user has low vision.
 It is not used for detecting obstacles or for support.